Prureddy/Toxicity_classifier/README.md

 - numpy

 # Acknowledgments
-The toxicity classification model is trained using labeled data from (link)[]
+The toxicity classification model is trained using labeled data from [Kaggle](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset?resource=download)

 # License
 This project is licensed under the MIT License